monad-developers/monad-miniapp-template/README.md

 }
 ```

-The template also provide an example of the same in `components/Home/User.tsx` file.
+The template also provides an example of the same in `components/Home/User.tsx` file.

 You can learn more about Context [here](https://miniapps.farcaster.xyz/docs/sdk/context).